mkster/mkster.github.io/_posts/2015-07-31-animating-with-poses.markdown

 end
 {% endhighlight %}

 And that's it.
-With this system esablished it should be fairly easy to add new additional animations to your blueprint.
+With this system established it should be fairly easy to add new additional animations to your blueprint.
+Don't forget to share your creation in #pp-blueprints.
+To improve the gait of this robot further an additional joint connection between the feet and legs can be added.
 <br>

 <img src="{{ site.baseurl }}/img/poses/spiderwalk2.gif" align = "middle">